strahlistvan/algorithms/README.md

 I use C/C++ or sometimes Java or JavaScript languages for the algorithm implementations.
 But I also have some simple and short program for Turing-machines, written in the well-known [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) script language.
-To run them I recommend [this awesome visual interpreter](https://fatiherikli.github.io/brainfuck-visualizer/).
+To run them I recommend to use [this awesome visual interpreter](https://fatiherikli.github.io/brainfuck-visualizer/).